suragnair/alpha-zero-general/connect4/README.md

 i7-2670QM laptop without CUDA.
 Running a further 6 iterations (20 hours?) has not yielded a noticable improvment.

 After 6 iterations, the model is wins 50% of the time vs the 'OneStepLookaheadConnect4Player' player.

+### Experiments 2
+I trained a tensorflow model for 6x7 Connect4 board (100 episodes, 10 epochs per iteration and 25 MCTS simulations per turn) for 32 iterations which took about ~5 hours on a i7-6700HQ laptop

+After 32 iterations, the model get a pretty good result (83 win,7 lose,10 draw)  vs the 'OneStepLookaheadConnect4Player' player.